mapbox/jni.hpp/README.md

 ## Example code

-Example code for both the low-level and high-level wrappers is provided in [the `example` subdirectory](https://github.com/mapbox/jni.hpp/tree/master/example).
+Example code for both the low-level and high-level wrappers is provided in [the `examples` subdirectory](https://github.com/mapbox/jni.hpp/tree/master/examples).
 This code shows the use of jni.hpp for:

 * Binding native methods such that they can be called from Java.
 * Calling back into Java methods from native code.
+* Binding native methods for a "native peer": a long-lived native object corresponding to a Java object, usually created when the Java object is created and destroyed when the Java object's finalizer runs.

 ## Prior art